 By policy of the Diocese of Covington's Board of Education, "if a school administrator becomes aware of facts or circumstances which give reason to believe that a student is experiencing a substance abuse problem, the school administrator or the school counselor shall arrange a conference with the student and parent(s) to discuss the underlying problem and treatment options.
 The school reserves the right to require that recommendations for treatment be implemented and followed by the student as a condition for the student's continued enrollment in the school.
 Should the student or the student's parent(s) refuse to cooperate, the school administrator may require that the student withdraw from the school."
 Suspicion of drug or alcohol use by students of Holy Cross High School will be addressed.
 The school has an obligation in its efforts to provide an environment that is conducive for learning to investigate the validity of such suspicions or allegations.
 In these circumstances, the following procedures will be followed.

 - 1. A high school counselor will meet with the student. - 2.
-After conferencing with the student, the services of a school substance abuse counselor may be offered on a voluntary basis. - 3.
-The school may require that the student submit to drug testing. - 4.
-If deemed necessary, the administration may make a mandatory referral to the school's substance abuse counselor.
+The school may require that the student submit to drug testing. - 3.
+If deemed necessary, the administration may make a mandatory referral to substance abuse counseling.
 (See "Mandatory Administrative Referral")